We aspire to be transparent about how we operate to earn the trust and confidence of our customers and other stakeholders.

 We proactively provide nonproprietary information about our business

-We disclose information through a variety of mechanisms, including our financial disclosures, our annual environmental, social and governance (ESG) report, and participation in voluntary efforts such as CDP (formerly the Carbon Disclosure Project), as well as through the media and through one-on-one stakeholder discussions.
-As part of this commitment to increasing transparency, we disclose information in this corporate responsibility report in the following areas: CDP, Corporate Political Advocacy and Contributions, Employee Diversity, EU REACH, Grants to Medical, Scientific and Patient Organizations, Payments to Health Care Professionals, and Philanthropic Grants and Contributions.
+We disclose information through a variety of mechanisms, including our financial disclosures, our annual Impact Report, and participation in voluntary efforts such as CDP (formerly the Carbon Disclosure Project), as well as through the media and through one-on-one stakeholder discussions.
+As part of this commitment to increasing transparency, we disclose information in this corporate responsibility report in the following areas: CDP, Clinical Trials, Corporate Political Advocacy and Contributions, Employee Diversity, Grants to Medical, Scientific and Patient Organizations, Payments to Health Care Professionals, Philanthropic Grants and Contributions, and Post-Marketing Requirements.

 CDP is an independent not-for-profit organization working to drive greenhouse gas (GHG) emissions reduction and sustainable water use by businesses and cities.